KuriWasTaken/UNE/README.md

 # Programing in UNE:

-The only characters in UNE are: "0123456789.,v=p{}+" everything else will be regarded as a comment
+The only characters in UNE are: "0123456789.,v=p{}+" everything else will be regarded as a comment.
+Please do note that if you write a comment containing either "v" or "p" it wel execute said action.

 UNE is a esoteric programing language desingen in c++.
 There are planks in UNE, a plank is sort of a array wich can hold 10 different numbers.
 When creating a new plank the previous one gets deleted for ever!